sedflix/EmoContext/README.md

 ## Usage

 There are two different notebooks.
 Each of them requires a different configuration to run.

-For `notebooks/EmoContext_DeepMojiModels.ipynb` use the following the method(Just a heads up: installing DeepMoji is not a trivial task).
+For `notebooks/EmoContext_DeepMojiModels.ipynb` use the following the method.
+Just a heads up - installing DeepMoji is not a trivial task.

 ```
 docker build -t emo .
 nvidia-docker run -it -v "$PWD":/app -p 8888:8888 emo